Rakshath66/AdGen/README.md

 Star ⭐ this repo to support the project and help others find it.
 Open an issue, suggest features, or contribute a video template!

----

-Let me know if you'd like me to:

-* Generate `.env.example`
-* Add Loom script / video
-* Create sample video files
-* Generate shields and insert your GitHub username

-All of this will complete your project polish for submission.